Here in America, Thanksgiving is right around the corner. What are you thankful for?

 Each November, my students make a craft listing some of the things they’re thankful for.
 It’s wonderful that they always say their family and pets.
 Some of them are thankful for things that are important from a kid’s perspective, such as their Nintendo or TV.
 And usually, a few will tug at my heart strings when they write they are thankful for me being their teacher, for hugs, and for uniquely childlike things like glitter and Band-Aids.

+We can have a spirit of gratitude, yet still overlook the unusual or less obvious things in our life.
 If you’re a regular with my blog, then you might remember that I have been keeping a gratitude journal for the past couple of years.
-We can have a spirit of gratitude, yet still overlook the less obvious or usual things in our life.
 I try to write about these less traditional blessings in my gratitude journal, and it’s been fun to reread through the pages every once in a while.
 Below are some of my favorites, as well as a few new ones that I’ve been thinking about as I’ve been working on this blog post.

 - thankful for leftovers (especially those from a Thanksgiving feast)